buhbuhtig/raif-test/README.md

     ```

 4.  **Run the backtest:**
-    Open and run the main Jupyter Notebook (`.ipynb`) from top to bottom.
-All data loading, analysis, and visualization will be executed sequentially.
+    Option A: Open and run the main Jupyter Notebook (`research.ipynb`) from top to bottom.
+It will sequentially perform all data loading, analysis, and visualization.

+    Option B: Alternatively, run the script run.py to execute the backtest logic programmatically (e.g. from terminal: python run.py).

 ## Dependencies